What Belongs in Self Storage (and What Really Doesn’t)

 7. Irreplaceable or Extremely Valuable Items

-put valuables in storage—but many experts advise against storing items you simply cannot
+Technically, you can put valuables in storage—but many experts advise against storing items you simply cannot replace, such as:

 Even with good security, most self storage isn’t meant to replace a bank safe deposit box or a home safe for highly valuable items.
 Some guides specifically list irreplaceable valuables as “don’t store if you can help it.”